redstone99/hass-alert2/README.md

 ### Alerts

 The `alerts:` subsection contains a list of condition-based and event-based alert specifications.
-The full list of parameters for each alert are as follows.
+The full list of parameters for each alert are as follows:

 | Key | Type | Required | Description |